AP FACT CHECK: Trump distorts Democrats' health care ideas

 TRUMP: "Robbing our seniors of the benefits they paid into for their entire lives, giving it to people that don't deserve it.
 Giving it, by the way, to illegal aliens who come in to our country.
 OK?" — West Virginia rally on Sept.
 29.

 THE FACTS: "Medicare for All" means different things to different Democrats.
-For Sanders, it's a "single-payer" system in which the government substitutes for private insurers and employers, paying for almost all medical care with tax money instead of premiums.
+For Sanders, the Vermont independent, it's a "single-payer" system in which the government substitutes for private insurers and employers, paying for almost all medical care with tax money instead of premiums.

-But for others, "Medicare for All" means allowing people to buy into a new government plan modeled on Medicare, while leaving private insurance in place.
+But for others, "Medicare for All" means allowing people to buy into a new government plan modeled on Medicare.
+That would move toward the Democratic goal of coverage for all, while leaving private insurance in place.

-It's way too early to tell where Democrats are going to end up.
-Defining "Medicare for All" is expected to be one of the epic battles of the 2020 Democratic presidential primaries.
+Democrats are campaigning on health care in the midterms, but beyond defending legal protections for people with pre-existing conditions, they're far from united.
+It's expected the 2020 Democratic primaries will decide whether the party sets single-payer as its goal or steers another course toward coverage for all.

 Trump is also wrong to say that Democrats would "obliterate" Medicare.

-The Sanders plan would expand Medicare to cover almost everyone in the country, which is a fundamental change.
+The Sanders plan would be a fundamental change, expanding Medicare to cover almost everyone in the country.
 But current Medicare recipients would get improved benefits.
 Sanders would eliminate Medicare deductibles, limit copays, and provide coverage for dental and vision care, as well as hearing aids.
 A House single-payer bill calls for covering long-term care.

 The issue is whether the U.S. can afford to convert to a new government-run health care system, not that older Americans would be left uncovered.